Kishore-kumar06/Vehicle-Data-Analysis/README.md

 # Vehicle Expense Analytics

-A personal project to track and analyse 5+ years of bike expenses using Python, MySQL, and Power BI.
+End-to-end personal vehicle expense analytics system — from raw Excel data to interactive Power BI dashboard.
+Tracks 5+ years of bike expenses (Aug 2020 – Mar 2026) for a TVS NTorq 125 across 259 fuel refills and 16 expense categories.

 ## What it does

-Loads cleaned expense data (fuel, maintenance, accessories) into a MySQL database and generates an interactive Power BI dashboard for analysis.
+Transformed Raw data by Normalizing the columns and creating Data Model useing Star Schema that Loads cleaned expense data (fuel, maintenance, accessories) into a MySQL database and generates an interactive Power BI dashboard for analysis.

 ## Tech Stack